 Stock Charts

-4 Best Candlestick Patterns for 2023
+4 Candlestick Patterns You Need to Know for 2024

-What are the most common candlestick patterns?
+What are some must-know candlestick patterns?

 Bullish engulfing candlestick